Pachypodium brevicaule Baker

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-They are definitely not suitable for cold or damp gardens and are very sensitive to frost.
-If planted in a warm garden that experiences occasional frost they should be given a warm, sheltered position.
+However, they are unsuitable for cold or damp gardens and very sensitive to frost.
+If planted in a warm garden that experiences occasional frost, they should be given a warm, sheltered position.

 These plants like ample light and grow best in full sun.
 Partial shade is tolerated but may discourage flowering.
 When grown in a glasshouse, ventilation is important.
-Ample water is required during the growing season, depending on the species and the size of the specimen.
+Depending on the species and specimen size, abundant water is required during the growing season.
 Allow the soil to dry out before adding more water.